MiguelMunoz/SafeMap/README.md

 Allow me to give you a fascinating example of this principle in action.
 To do so, I'll have to leave the field of software and take you to the field of medicine, where the stakes are much higher than increased maintenance costs.
 The example comes from what some doctors learned about treating cystic fibrosis.
 This example is drawn from **The Bell Curve**, an article in the December 6, 2004 issue of *The New Yorker*.

 A certain clinic has a much better success rate than other clinics, and the secret of their success was partly due to the extraordinary effort they put into encouraging their patients into taking their medicine every single day, even when they were feeling healthy.
 Even when they were feeling great.
 Here's why.
 A healthy patient's chance of having a good day without medicine is 99.5%.
 That sounds pretty good.
 But with the medicine, it goes up to 99.95%.
+That seems like an insignificant difference.
 It hardly seems worth it.
 But that turns out to be a huge difference.
 There are 365 days in a year.
 When you multiply those odds through an entire year, the 99.95% comes to an 83% chance of making it through the year, while the 99.5% comes to only 16%.
 For cystic fibrosis patients, this can be the difference between living to be 30 versus living to be 46.
 If the patient has a child at age 20, this is the difference between dying when the child is 10 or 26.
-Some of the patients are reaching their 60s, which is unheard of for cystic fibrosis.
+Some of the patients are reaching their 60s, which used to be unheard of for cystic fibrosis.
 So the medical staff at this clinic aims for the 99.95%.
 They aim for higher if there's a way.
 99.5% is simply not good enough.

 To get back to software, should we aim to write code that will usually work?
 It sounds reasonable, but it's often not a good idea.
-Many times I've seen code that will usually work, but a few trivial changes will turn it into code that will always work.
-So they coder didn't saving much time by settling for *usually*.
+Many times I've seen code that will usually work, but a few trivial changes will turn it into code that will *always* work.
+So the coder didn't saving much time by settling for *usually*.

 A software application is a huge assembly of many small pieces of code.
 If all of them *usually* work, then the overall reliability might not be very good at all.
 If you have 10000 elements, each of which has a 1 in a thousand chance of failing on any given day, then you'll actually see ten failures a day.
-So *usually* shouldn't be good enough, when *always* is just a few more lines of code.
+So aiming for *usually works* instead of *alwasy works* is like aiming for 99.5% instead of 99.95%.
+So *usually* shouldn't be good enough, especially when *always* means just a few lines of code.
+Of course, this is a simplification.
+But the point is that aiming for 100% reliability is well worth the effort.

 How can we distinguish between *usually* and *always*?
 One way is to be aware of what I call the *Unnecessary Assumption Fallacy*.

 ## The Unnecessary Assumption Fallacy

 Never make an assumption that you don't need to make.
 In writing software, we often make simplifying assumptions.
-If these assumptions are correct, we're fine, but if they're not, we have inadvertently introduced a bug into our code.
+If these assumptions are *always* correct, we're fine, but if they're not, we have inadvertently introduced a bug into our code.
+Even if they're *usually* correct.
 And in my experience, many of the assumptions we make are completely unnecessary.
 Never make an assumption that you don't need to make.

 Here's an example.

 Here's a method to find the lowest and highest values in a collection of integers.
 These number represent people's ages.

-    private static Range determineRange(int[] data) {
+    private static Range determineRange(List<Integer> data) {
       int ageMin = 110;
       int ageMax = 0;